In this video, as a SharePoint Site Member or Teams Member, you’ll learn how to Create Topics and Reply to Topics using Social Squared.

 - Bullet Point List

 - Insert link to video URL such as YouTube video link.

 - Insert/Upload Image (Note that an image can also be copied/pasted)

 - Block Quote – Useful for inserting a comment

 - Insert Emoji

 After composing your Topic, you can tag it so that users can find your post more easily through search and the tag cloud view in Social Squared.
-To help with tag consistency, Social Squared will suggest tags to you that have already been used for similar content within the Forums.
-You can select these suggestions to use them as a tag against your post, or you can type your own tag.
+To help with tag consistency, Social Squared will suggest tags that have already been used for similar content within the Forums.
+You can select these suggestions to use as a tag against your post, or you can type your own tag.
 When typing your own tag, other suggestions may appear based on what you typed.
 Press Enter after typing a tag, and then you can add another tag.

 When you have finished composing your message, can click Add to add the new topic.
 In the next section, we will explore replying to topics.

 Note: When you create a new topic with a new subject, Social Squared may offer existing topics that are a potential match for the topic that you are about to create.
 To save duplicating a question, it may be worth reading those topics to see if they are similar in content to what you were about to post.
 This could save you some time, and you may find the answer to your question without creating a new topic.